antonisdim/haystac/README.md

 Setup
 -----

-`haystack` can be run on any unix based system.
+`haystac` can be run on any unix based system.
 It needs the conda package manager to run and it easy to install.

 Quick Start
 -----------